albertcrowley/nidm-training/README.md

 # NIDM Development Setup

 # Vagrant VM
-The provided Vagrant file can be used to launch a VirtualBox VM compatible with the instructions below.
-You can also use a recent Ubuntu machine.
-Some older Linux OS may not be able to install all the required packages.
+The Vagrant file provided in this repository can be used to launch a VirtualBox VM compatible with the instructions below.
+It may take some time when first started as a number of packages will be installed.
+If you aren't insterested in using a graphical interface and can be happy with a terminal window you can comment out the apt-get commands installing kubuntu-desktop.
+You can also use any recent linux distribution if you have one available.
+If using a non-Ubuntu you may need to adapt the pacakage installation commands to work with your  system.
+Some older Linux OS may not be able to install all the required packages using the built in package manager.

 ## Install python3